1) Pay off debt with savings

 2) Get the best interest rate

-- List the outstanding balance, interest rate and minimum monthly payment for each of your credit cards, with the highest interest rate at the top and lowest at the bottom.
+To get the best interest rate, you first need to list the outstanding balance, interest rate and minimum monthly payment for each of your credit cards, with the highest interest rate at the top and lowest at the bottom.

-3) The best repayment plan
+3) Build the best repayment plan

 4) Stick to your plan